TiarkRompf/lancet/README.md

    Alternatively, modify the `gsbt` file to reflect your paths and use that instead of the system-wide `sbt`.

-5. Run `sbt test` to run the test suite.
+5. Run `sbt` to start the sbt console, then `test` to run the test suite.